gchq/sleeper/docs/01-getting-started.md

 that Sleeper has deployed within each service (go to the service in the AWS console and type the instance id into the search box).

+Avoid reusing the same instance id, as log groups from a deleted instance will still be present unless you delete them.
+An instance will fail to deploy if it would replace log groups from a deleted instance.

 Create an environment variable called `VPC` which is the id of the VPC you want to deploy Sleeper to, and create an environment variable called `SUBNET` with the id of the subnet you wish to deploy Sleeper to (note that this is only relevant to the ephemeral parts of Sleeper - all of the main components use services which naturally span availability